-These include the super-cheap Huawei Y3, the powerful iPhone SE and the stylish Samsung Galaxy A3 2016, as well as entries from LG and Microsoft.
-Here then are the best compact smartphones available as of September 2016.
+These include the super-cheap Huawei Y3, the powerful iPhone SE and the stylish Samsung Galaxy A3 2016, as well as entries from LG, Sony and Alcatel.
+Here then are the best compact smartphones available as of January 2017.

 The Huawei Y3 combines a very compact form factor with a very low price.
 At 4.0 inches it has one of the smallest smartphone screens around, making it a breeze to use with one hand.

 And while it may be basic the Huawei Y3 excels in some areas.
 For example, it has a long-lasting 1730 mAh battery, which while small can keep the phone going for well over a day.
 That’s impressive when handsets twice its price struggle to do that.